 \section{Introduction}

-Feature coding is the method that calculates one global feature by summarizing the statistics of local features extracted from one image.
-To obtain the local features $\{x_n\}_{n=1}^N \in \mathbb{R}^{d_{\mathrm{local}}}$, we use a nonlinear function $F$ and $F=\frac{1}{N}\sum_{n=1}^N{F(x_n)} \in \mathbb{R}^{d_{\mathrm{global}}}$ as a global feature.
-Currently, we use activations of convolutional layers of pretrained CNNs such as VGG-Net \cite{simonyan2014very} as local features to obtain considerable performance improvement \cite{sanchez2013image,wang2016raid}.
-Further, existing works handle coding methods as differentiable layers and train them end-to-end to obtain high accuracy \cite{arandjelovic2016netvlad,gao2016compact,lin2015bilinear}.
-Thus, feature coding is a general method for transferring the information of CNNs to a wider domain.
+Feature coding is a method of calculating a single global feature by summarizing the statistics of the local features extracted from a single image.
+After obtaining the local features $\{x_n\}_{n=1}^N \in \mathbb{R}^{d_{\mathrm{local}}}$, a nonlinear function $F$ and $F=\frac{1}{N}\sum_{n=1}^N{F(x_n)} \in \mathbb{R}^{d_{\mathrm{global}}}$ is used as the global feature.
+Currently, activations of convolutional layers of pre-trained Convolutional Neural Networks (CNNs), such as VGG-Net \citep{simonyan2014very}, are used as local features, to obtain considerable performance improvement \citep{sanchez2013image,wang2016raid}.
+Furthermore, existing studies handle coding methods as differentiable layers and train them end-to-end to obtain high accuracy \citep{arandjelovic2016netvlad,gao2016compact,lin2015bilinear}.
+Thus, feature coding is a general method for enhancing the performance of CNNs.

-The invariance of images under geometric transformations is essential for image recognition because we can obtain compact and discriminative features by focusing on the information invariant to the transformations that preserve image contents.
-For example, some researchers construct CNNs with more complex invariances, such as image rotation \cite{cohen2016group,cohen2016steerable,worrall2017harmonic}, and obtain a model with high accuracy with reduced model parameters.
-Therefore, we expect to construct a feature coding method that contains highly discriminative information per dimension and is robust to the considered transformations by exploiting invariance information in the coding methods.
+The invariance of images under geometric transformations is essential for image recognition because compact and discriminative features can be obtained by focusing on the information that is invariant to the transformations that preserve image content.
+For example, some researchers constructed CNNs with more complex invariances, such as image rotation \citep{cohen2016group,cohen2016steerable,worrall2017harmonic}, and obtained a model with high accuracy and reduced model parameters.
+Therefore, we expect to construct a feature-coding method that contains highly discriminative information per dimension and is robust to the considered transformations by exploiting the invariance information in the coding methods.